hanfeiyu/DOTA2_Wiki/README.md

 sudo cp -r [your local DOTA2_Wiki]/frontend /Library/WebServer/Documents
 ```

-Check if your Apache server working or not by enter the following link into
+Check if your Apache server working or not by enter the following link in
 your Browser (Chrome preferred):

 ```